javvylx/Enigma/README.md

 Per day: 20000
 Per month: 600000

-These are the 3 possible results from VirusTotal:
+These are the 3 possible results from VirusTotal <br>
 Hash not found in database - VirusTotal Database does not have a record of this hash.
 Hash is not malicious - This hash is found in VirusTotal database and is not malicious.
 Hash is malicious - This hash is found in VirusTotal database and is malicious.